-Photodynamic Therapy (PDT) needs two things to work: a photosensitizing agent and a light.
-When the photosensitizing agent is exposed to a certain kind and wavelength of light, it produces a kind of oxygen that kills nearby cancer cells.
-Different photosensitizers and different wavelengths are used, depending on the part of the body being treated and the type of cancer being addressed.
+When the photosensitizing agent is exposed to a certain wavelength of light, it produces singlet oxygen – a form of oxygen with much higher energy levels than the form of oxygen people breathe in the open air (triplet oxygen).
+Due to its high energy level, the singlet oxygen is more reactive and will kill nearby cancer cells.
+Different photosensitizers and different wavelengths are used depending on the part of the body and the type of cancer being treated.

 Photodynamic therapy can also aid mesothelioma patients in that it can shrink or destroy tumors by damaging the blood vessels that feed the tumor, thereby depriving it of nutrients necessary for growth.
-It is also believed that PDT may help activate the immune system.
+Some researchers believe that PDT may help activate the immune system.

 What to Expect